 We provide a large amount of guidance and advice on all safeguarding and DBS matters on our website which can be found following the links below:

 The Diocesan Safeguarding Adviser would like to be informed about any case where a child or vulnerable adult appears to be at risk or where an adult appears to present a risk.
 They should be consulted if there is an allegation of misconduct In relation to children or vulnerable adults.

 We have advice on finding a Registered Body and obtaining DBS checks.
 The Diocesan Safeguarding Adviser does not advise on this process.
 However, they will advise on eligibility for these checks and related issues.
 They are also the Diocesan contact for ‘blemished’ or ‘positive’ Disclosures, i.e. those where matters of concern are recorded.

-We offer Training in safeguarding in a number of ways, but the Diocesan Safeguarding Adviser no longer provides this service regularly to parishes.
+We offer Training in safeguarding in a number of ways, including at a parish level.